 Slice the orange into eights so it fits through the feed chute of your slow juicer.

-There you have it with these 3 easy steps you can enjoy a glass of nutrient rich orange juice not just orange water.
-Personally, I like to combine orange, apple and beet with a leafy green like spinach, it tastes good plus the orange seems to take off the earthy flavour of beet.
+There you have it with these 3 easy steps you can enjoy a glass of nutrient-rich orange juice, not just orange water.
+Personally, I like to combine orange, apple, and beet with a leafy green like spinach, it tastes good plus the orange seems to take off the earthy flavor of beet.

-Also, oranges have a high amount of sugar so I’d only use it to add flavour to green juice.
+Also, oranges have a high amount of sugar so I’d only use it to add flavor to green juice.